1,2-Dibromobenzene

-1,2-Dibromobenzene is an organobromine compound with the formula C6H4Br2.
+1,2-Dibromobenzene (o-dibromobenzene) is an aryl bromide and isomer of dibromobenzene.
 It is one of three isomers, the others being 1,3- and 1,4-dibromobenzene.
 It is a colorless liquid, although impure samples appear yellowish.
 The compound is a precursor to many 1,2-disubstituted derivatives of benzene.
 For example, it is a precursor to 1,2-dicyanobenzene and dithioethers.